 A key decision in the history of science in the courts is Frye v.
 United States.
 In 1923, a Federal Appeals court ruled that the opinions of experts have to be supported by a scientific community.
 Frye had been convicted of second-degree murder but appealed on the grounds that he had successfully passed a lie-detector test.
 At that time the device was a simple blood pressure machine and an expert witness testified as to the results.
 The court ruled that the lie-detector test “has not yet gained such standing and scientific recognition among physiological and psychological authorities as would justify the courts in admitting expert testimony‚” affirming the judgment of the lower court.

-The ruling in Frye gave rise to the idea of “general acceptance,” and this appears to be the main principle in the admissibility of evidence in the nutrition world.
+The ruling in Frye gave rise to the idea of “general acceptance,” and, by analogy, this appears to be the main principle in the admissibility of evidence in the nutrition world.
 Sufficiently well established that it could be included in a biochemistry text is the idea that “consumption of saturated fats is positively associated with high levels of total plasma cholesterol and LDL cholesterol and an increased risk of CHD” Known to students as “the Lippincott Book,” Harvey and Ferrier is the best selling biochemistry book in the world and it is correct when it states “Most experts strongly advise limiting intake of saturated fats.”

 The problem is described in Marcia Angell’s Science on Trial .
 Angell explains that Frye was not without its critics (, page 126).
 Opponents, she wrote,